Effect of Hurricane Katrina on the Louisiana Superdome: Lack of supplies and organization

 When the serious flooding of the city began on August 30 after the levees had broken, the Superdome began to fill slowly with water, though it remained confined only to the field level.
+Engineers were unable to open the door to the control room to refuel the generator because the floodwaters would flood the generator, so they had to protect it by creating a hole in a wall and installing a new fuel line directly to the fuel truck, an operation which was completed at 10:30 a.m.
 Later that day, Louisiana Governor Kathleen Blanco ordered New Orleans to be completely evacuated.
 By this time, the population of the dome had nearly doubled within two days to approximately 30,000, as helicopters and vehicles capable of cutting through the deep flood waters picked up stranded citizens from hard-hit areas and brought them to the dome.
+At 7:00 p.m., NOPD chief Eddie Compass told Ray Nagin that he needed to evacuate everyone from the dome, as he predicted that water levels would rise substantially.
+At that point, the National Guard would no longer have a stationary presence inside the dome, and would only conduct patrols instead.

+However, Colonel Doug Mouton had a different idea than the one Compass had; he wanted the water level in the control room to be measured every 30 minutes for 24 hours, and the dome would not be evacuated, as he did not think Compass would be correct in his prediction.
+Overnight, the water level in the control room had risen only an inch, and Mouton's guess was right.